FranciscoAT/priv_bird/README.md

 ## Acknowledgments

-Bit tip of the hat to everyone who worked on the JavaScript IBE.js library, the current `npm` version we used: https://www.npmjs.com/package/ibejs
+Tip of the hat to everyone who worked on the JavaScript IBE.js library: https://www.npmjs.com/package/ibejs

-Big thanks to our Supervising Professor [Professor Adams](http://www.site.uottawa.ca/~cadams/)
+Big thanks to our Supervising Professor, [Professor Adams](http://www.site.uottawa.ca/~cadams/)